billboardcat/sos9/README.md

 For the TechPoint S.O.S.
 Challenge - Schools and Colleges - Team 9

 ## Running this application
-First install the Streamlit framework:
+First, install the Streamlit framework:
 `pip install streamlit`

 Second, run one of the following commands: